 - Alberta's OHS Act requires employers to take all reasonable measures to protect the health and safety of workers at their company.
-WHMIS is an important tool for employers to use in achieving this goal. - All products used by employees of Fleet Safety International are "Consumer Products" purchased at retail outlets and labeled with the labeling required be the "Consumer Chemicals and Containers Regulations." - We believe in the Health and Safety of our employees and contractors therefore everyone employed by Fleet Safety International is required to complete an online WHMIS program. - All consumer products purchased must be disposed of properly when empty.
+WHMIS is a useful tool for employers to use in achieving this goal. - All products used by employees of Fleet Safety International are "Consumer Products" purchased at retail outlets and labeled with the labeling required be the "Consumer Chemicals and Containers Regulations." - All consumer products purchased must be disposed of properly when empty.
 If the label on the product is fading or illegible the product must be disposed of immediately.